webex/spark-ios-sdk-example-buddies/README.md

     pod install
     ```
 # Kitchensink
-Here is another demo app-"Kitchensink", which is more focus on simply implementing codes and functionalities
+Here is another demo app-"Kitchensink", which is more focus on simply implementing codes and functionalities.
 [GitHub-Kitchensink](https://github.com/ciscospark/spark-ios-sdk-example)